-Texas International Freight ships break bulk cargo all over the world, to places like the U.K, Netherlands, Germany, Russia, Norway, Nigeria, Angola, South Africa, Brazil, Colombia, Chile, Peru, China, Singapore, Australia, Vietnam, India, Saudi Arabia, UAE, Kuwait, Iraq, Oman, Yemen, Egypt, Israel, Turkey, Spain, Algeria, among many, many other countries.
+Texas International Freight ships break bulk cargo all over the world, to destinations including the UK, Netherlands, Germany, Russia, Norway, Nigeria, Angola, South Africa, Brazil, Colombia, Chile, Peru, China, Singapore, Australia, Vietnam, India, Saudi Arabia, UAE, Kuwait, Iraq, Oman, Yemen, Egypt, Israel, Turkey, Spain, Algeria and many other countries besides.

-Texas International Freight provides project cargo, heavy lift, and break bulk service to companies throughout the United States.
+Texas International Freight provides project cargo, heavy lift, and break bulk services to companies throughout the United States

-Our company can pick up the cargo from origin and ship all the way to the destination site on the other side of the world.
+Our company can pick up cargo from the origin and ship all the way to the destination site on the other side of the world.
 We complete break bulk shipments to foreign inland locations by means of ship and then truck freight.
-Texas International Freight ships break bulk cargo by specialized truck equipment and by barge.
-We ship heavy equipment by air charter.
+Texas International Freight ships break bulk cargo by specialized truck equipment and by barge, and we ship heavy equipment by air charter.
 We have relationships with the major heavy lift and break bulk carriers that 95% of our competition does not enjoy.
-We can even source bulk carriers when there is a need.
-(Bulk carriers are vessels made to ship things like oil, coal, aggregate, fertilizer, etc.) And, we have agents in almost every foreign country that can assist in clearing customs.
+We can even source bulk carriers – vessels made to ship things like oil, coal, aggregate, fertilizer, etc. – when there is a need.
+And, we have agents in almost every foreign country that can assist in clearing customs.
 Moreover, they are all trained and capable of handling special, oversized freight.